GOVERNMENT INDUSTRY AGREEMENT

 - Operational Agreements define joint commitments for readiness and response activities for specific pests (eg Brown Marmorated Stink Bug).
 They detail what makes up the readiness and response activities, how they will be implemented and how they will be funded.

-NZ Plant Producers is seeking to act on behalf of our members to:
+NZ Plant Producers acted on behalf of our members to:

-Signing the Deed would give us authority to:
+Signing the Deed gave us the authority to:

 - represent members on governance groups determine biosecurity policy and action